-In 2020, we had a total of 18 direct suppliers of the components described above.
+In 2021, we had a total of 19 direct suppliers of the components described above.
 We received Templates that we deemed to be complete from all of those suppliers.
 We deemed a Template to be complete if it identified all of the smelters in a supplier's supply chain.
 We excluded RFID chips from our RCOI because our spending on RFID chips is de minimis.
-Based on the Templates that we reviewed, we identified 32 total smelters, including 20 tin smelters and 12 tungsten smelters, that provided conflict minerals that were ultimately incorporated into our products.
+Based on the Templates that we reviewed, we identified 36 total smelters, including 32 tin smelters and four tungsten smelters, that provided conflict minerals that were ultimately incorporated into our products.

 We are a member of the Responsible Minerals Initiative ("RMI"), an industry initiative that audits smelters' and refiners' due diligence activities.
-We used the Reasonable Country of Origin Inquiry report that we received as part of our RMI membership (the "RMI RCOI Report") to identify the country of origin for 31 of our smelters.
+We used the Reasonable Country of Origin Inquiry reports that we received as part of our RMI membership (the "RMI RCOI Report") to identify the potential countries of origin for all of our smelters.
+In addition, we reviewed publicly available information from the Tungsten Industry - Conflict Minerals Council (the "TI-CMC Information") as part of our RCOI for the tungsten smelters in our supply chain.

-Based on the RMI RCOI Report, we identified five tin smelters and three tungsten smelters that supplied conflict minerals to our suppliers and that we had reason to believe may have sourced conflict minerals directly or indirectly from the Democratic Republic of the Congo or an adjoining country (collectively, the "Covered Countries").
-Based on the RMI RCOI Report, we also determined that a portion of our conflict minerals did not originate in the Covered Countries (22 smelters) or were solely from recycled or scrap sources (one smelter).
+Based on the RMI RCOI Report, we identified six tin smelters that supplied conflict minerals to our suppliers and that we had reason to believe may have sourced conflict minerals directly or indirectly from the Democratic Republic of the Congo or an adjoining country (collectively, the "Covered Countries").
+Based on the RMI RCOI Report and the TI-CMC Information, we also determined that a portion of our conflict minerals did not originate in the Covered Countries (28 smelters) or were solely from recycled or scrap sources (two smelters).